 Memory enhancement is one of ashwagandha's traditional uses, particularly the root.
 A 2017 study published in the Journal of Dietary Supplements bears this out, as it studied the use of ashwagandha root extract for improving memory and cognitive functions in 50 people with mild cognitive impairment (MCI).4

 MCI is a slight decline in cognitive abilities that's associated with an increased risk of developing more serious dementia, including Alzheimer's disease.
 Participants received either ashwagandha root extract or a placebo for eight weeks.
 Those who took ashwagandha had significant improvements in a number of areas compared to the placebo group.
 This included greater improvements in:

-- Immediate and general memory
+- Short and long-term memory

 - Executive function

 - Sustained attention